jonathan-k-shapiro/terraform-playground/README.md

 I used two pre-existing modules from the Hashicorp Terraform Registry for creating a [VPC](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest) and an [ECR repository](https://registry.terraform.io/modules/terraform-aws-modules/ecr/aws/latest).
 These two modules are pulled directly from the registry and don't appear in my repo.

-I also created two modules that do appear in in the repo under `modules`: One for bulding and pushing a docker image to ECR and another for the ECS service and associated infrastructure.
+I also created two modules that do appear in in the repo under `modules`:
+* `tf-docker` For bulding and pushing a docker image to ECR.
+Note that this module includes a Git submodule to my fork of [Go Kit Examples](https://github.com/jonathan-k-shapiro/go-kit-examples/tree/3b8f291d2b369eb0ccd867d85ab9c7b10e38b1b3).
+My fork just adds a `Dockerfile` to build the `profilesvc` example as an image.
+* `ecs` for building the ECS service and its associated infrastructure.

 ## How to test it
 As of this writing, the profile service is running in my account.
-(Although, I will tear it down at some point soon so the URLs below are not guaranteed to work indefinitely).
+(I will tear it down at some point soon so the URLs below are not guaranteed to work indefinitely).

 Create a Profile: